 - Organizing community coordination

-- Interpreting policy guidelines
+- Interpreting policy guidelines and providing policy templates

 - Reviewing and commenting on draft plans, environmental documents, and studies